 PCAs can also ride with you on fixed route buses.
-In order for PCAs to ride free on fixed route, you need show the driver a special card, issued by WTA.
+In order for PCAs to ride free on fixed route, you need show the driver a special card.
 The card will be issued to you, not to your PCA.
 For more information, call (360) 733-1144.